Gaza genocide denial: Rhetoric

-Separately, Genocide Watch has identified twelve rhetorical strategies of denial: "Minimize deaths", arguing that all statistics are inaccurate; "Attack truth-tellers [as] “antisemitic”, liars, or Hamas sympathizers"; "Deny intent.
+Separately, Genocide Watch has identified twelve rhetorical strategies of denial: "Minimize deaths", arguing that all statistics are inaccurate; "Attack truth-tellers [as] 'antisemitic', liars, or Hamas sympathizers"; "Deny intent.
 Civilian deaths are unintentional 'collateral damage' in self-defense"; "Dehumanization"; "Blame Ancient Conflict"; "Blame mistakes" to portray civilian deaths as an unfortunate accident; "Claim appeasement.
-Critics are appeasing Hamas killers, rapists, and genocidists"; "Justify arming Israel"; "Claim good treatment" of Palestinians; "Legalism", arguing that "Israel’s attacks don’t fit the legal definition of genocide"; "Blame the victims"; and "Peace trumps justice".
+Critics are appeasing Hamas killers, rapists, and genocidists"; "Justify arming Israel"; "Claim good treatment" of Palestinians; "Legalism", arguing that "Israel's attacks don't fit the legal definition of genocide"; "Blame the victims"; and "Peace trumps justice".

 Downplaying the scale or scope of victims

-A core tactic of Gaza-genocide denial is to minimize the scale of Palestinian casualties by casting doubt on official death counts, mirroring long-established strategies used in Holocaust denial.
-Denialists criticize the credibility of statistics issued by Gaza’s Health Ministry (despite their corroboration by independent sources), exclude deaths caused by starvation or disease (despite these conditions being created by Israel), and exploit gaps in data collection that stem from the destruction of hospitals and communication networks.
-However, the crime of genocide is not established by a minimum number of victims or intended victims or by the degree to which the group has already been destroyed.
-Canada and several European states stated in a joint intervention in Gambia v.
-Myanmar that victim numbers are not decisive because perpetrators may choose slower or less direct methods of destruction.
+A core tactic of Gaza genocide denial is to minimize the scale of Palestinian casualties by casting doubt on official death counts, which according to Davide Mastracci, opinions editor of the left-wing Canadian publication The Maple, mirrors long-established strategies used in Holocaust denial.
+Denialists criticize the credibility of statistics issued by Gaza Health Ministry (despite their corroboration by independent sources), and according to Mastracci exclude deaths caused by starvation or disease (despite Israeli actions contributing to these conditions), and exploit gaps in data collection that stem from the destruction of hospitals and communication networks.